 The Collaborative to Support Vaginal Birth and Reduce Primary Cesareans is a multi-stakeholder, multi-hospital effort to promote vaginal birth and reduce NTSV cesarean deliveries in California.
-CMQCC currently has 1 active cohort of the collaborative running through 2019, and two other cohorts of the collaborative concluded in 2017 and 2018.
-More than 95 California hospitals are participating in total.
+CMQCC had three cohorts of the collaborative running from 2017 through 2019 with more than 95 California hospitals participating in total.

 Why a collaborative?